sergeyklay/clusterium/USAGE.md

 ### Options

-- `--embedding-model`: Embedding model to use (default: text-embedding-3-large)
+- `--embedding-model`: Embedding model to use (default: text-embedding-3-large).
+See [Using Different Embedding Models](#using-different-embedding-models) for details.
 - `--llm-model`: LLM model to use for filtering and topic labeling (default: gpt-4o)
 - `--filter/--no-filter`: Enable/disable filtering of engineering questions
 - `--output-dir`: Directory to save output files (default: ./output)